Aviipatell/Patatap-Clone/README.md

 # Patatap Clone

 Created a fun web application similar to patatap.com using a variety of libraries such as Paper.js and Howler.js.
+View live: [Patatap Clone](https://aviipatell.github.io/Patatap-Clone/)

 ## Getting Started: